Discover the factors that affect the durability of a fixed prosthesis and how to ensure better long-term results.

 Even though a fixed prosthesis is designed to last many years, there are signs that warrant a clinical assessment:

-- Sensation of movement;
+- Feeling of looseness;

 - Pain or discomfort when chewing;